tbui17/terraform-provider-jks/docs/resources/keystore.md

 page_title: "jks_keystore Resource - jks"
 subcategory: ""
 description: |-
-  Keystore resource which creates a base64 encoded keystore file using the keytool utility.
+  Keystore resource which creates a base64 encoded PKCS12 keystore file valid for 25 years using the keytool utility.
       The machine running Terraform needs to have the keytool utility installed. https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html.
-  	File is persisted solely within the Terraform state as base64 text.
+      The file is persisted solely within the Terraform state as base64 text.
 ---

 # jks_keystore (Resource)

-Keystore resource which creates a base64 encoded keystore file using the keytool utility.
+Keystore resource which creates a base64 encoded PKCS12 keystore file valid for 25 years using the keytool utility.
         The machine running Terraform needs to have the keytool utility installed. https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html.
-		File is persisted solely within the Terraform state as base64 text.
+        The file is persisted solely within the Terraform state as base64 text.